The Cost of Misposition

 The Advocate must push back against a decision that will undo their work.
 Whether they can speak — and whether anyone listens — depends on how they're positioned.

 "This decision conflicts with what I've observed.
 Here are the risks."
 Leadership expects this input.
-The Advocate has standing to advise.
+The Advocate has standing to advise because the role was positioned clearly.

 "This will undo what we fixed."
 But who is "we"?
 A contractor disagreeing with management.
 No standing.
 No authority.
 Just an employee with an opinion.